 Buddha’s last words of wisdom to his disciples.

 The rise and fall, and renewal of Sanchi encapsulate the truth of these words.
-Tragically, who rediscovered Sanchi, also brought it harm, some times unwittingly.
-In 1818, General Taylor stupas one, two and three mainly intact and exposed it to groups of treasure hunters.
+Tragically, those who rediscovered Sanchi, also brought it harm, sometimes unwittingly.
+In 1818, General Taylor’s stupas one, two, and three were mainly intact and exposed to groups of treasure hunters.
 Nothing, however, epitomizes the neglect of Sanchi as much as the fact that 12m high, the great pillar of Ashoka was found being used as a sugarcane press by a local farmer.

 Udaygiri Caves

-After a tour to stupas, museums and marshall houses, we moved towards Bijamandal.
+After a tour of stupas, museums, and marshall houses, we moved towards Bijamandal.
 Quick drive to Khamb baba and towards Udaygiri caves.
 These are mainly sculptures and temples carved inside hills.
 They have been named or numbered as per their excavation.
 Visit this place was not at all exciting.
 I could not find anything which could excite me to learn or remember something special about this place.
 If you have time to spare and want to have a city view from a hilltop, then you can visit this place.
-But even if you don’t there is nothing you will miss on.
+But even if you don’t there is nothing you will miss.